Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 4. Checkout Upsell

 Presents a relevant, higher-value alternative or add-on during the checkout process.
-The customer has committed to buying — this is the moment to suggest an upgrade or small addition that enhances their purchase.
+The customer has committed to buying, so this is your moment to suggest an upgrade or small addition that enhances their purchase.
 Keep offers under 25% of the cart total to avoid sticker shock.

 Best placement: Checkout page, before payment confirmation.